nicoboss/UnrealPianofall/README.md

 ## How to contribute
 - Create Pull Requests
 - Report bugs, tell me your ideas or ask questions using GitHub's issue system
-- Please nevetr post any Engine- or Kite Demo source code because https://www.unrealengine.com/en-US/eula doesn't allow it but instead make patches which doesn't contain any such code like I did for ABoyandHisKite_patch.txt
+- Please never post any Engine- or Kite Demo source code because https://www.unrealengine.com/en-US/eula doesn't allow it but instead make patches which doesn't contain any such code like I did for ABoyandHisKite_patch.txt

 Have fun!